COAOX/BlankT/readme.md

 # Blank Team

-Modified smart contract ide for WebAssembly compatibility, and Typescript to ABI generation for GXChain.
+Modify smart contract ide for WebAssembly compatibility, and generate abi file from Typescript to GXChain ABI.

+## ABIgen

+Covert languages to GXChain ABI.
+ABI generation for GXChain using regex.

 ## Examples